 L: True dat.

-LS: You know, even if I get to the age of 80, which I might not, I would still want to be making movies.
-It’s my life, its Gray’s life; it’s our passion.
+Leon Schuster: You know, even if I get to the age of 80, which I might not, I would still want to be making movies.
+It’s my life, it’s Gray’s life; it’s our passion.
 It’s a great career to be in, that makes it very difficult to leave.
 I mean, I can’t go and buy a Spar or McDonalds franchise now and think I’m gonna be happy.
 I would like to inherit one, if I had a dad to give me one, but I probably still wouldn’t work there.

 I: And then Rob and Laré, you’ve had some good careers til this point, but this movie is quite a break for both of you in the South African comedy film scene; is this something that’s made you want to carry on along these lines; do you think comedy movies are for you?

 R: Yeah yeah, as Leon said, I have to agree with him, making movies is such a wonderful experience, we both grew up as having this what we wanted to do; to get this opportunity to work with guys like Leon and Gray in such a successful brand; what Gray calls part of the fabric of the South African world, and I agree, and that’s why it’s such a fantastic opportunity.
 And yeah, I hope I get to work with these guys again.

 Leon Schuster: I think Rob is gonna wait a few years, and then he’s gonna make his own candid camera movie, and he’s gonna let me play his grandpa, if I’m lucky…

 Leon Schuster: That’s the little consolation he’ll give me.